Lorraine Clifford-Lee

-Lorraine Clifford-Lee (born 22 September 1981) is an Irish Fianna Fáil politician who has served as a Senator since June 2020.
+Lorraine Clifford-Lee (born 22 September 1981) is an Irish Fianna Fáil politician who has served as a senator since June 2020.

 She was nominated by the Taoiseach to become a Senator in June 2020, having previously been selected from the 2016 to 2020 Cultural and Educational Panel.

 Early and personal life

 Clifford-Lee was born in Waterford in 1981.
 She attended Our Lady of Mercy in Waterford and later studied at University College Cork where she became the Irish Officer on the Students Union.

-She lives in Donabate with her husband John Lee and her daughter and son.
+She lives in Malahide with her husband John Lee and her daughter and son.
 Her husband, who is 10 years her senior, is the political editor of the Irish Mail on Sunday newspaper.

 She is a self-employed solicitor and is a fluent Irish speaker.

 Political career

 2016 general election

-After Clifford-Lee unsuccessfully contested a local election for a seat in the Pembroke-South Dock ward of Dublin City Council in 2015, she was selected, along with Darragh O'Brien, to be one of two Fianna Fáil candidates for the Dublin Fingal constituency in the 2016 general election.
+At the 2014 local elections, she unsuccessfully contested the Pembroke-South Dock area of Dublin City Council.
+In 2015, she was selected, along with Darragh O'Brien, to be one of two Fianna Fáil candidates for the Dublin Fingal constituency in the 2016 general election.
 Clifford-Lee was selected to run in Dublin Fingal to ensure Fianna Fáil complied with gender quota rules.

 The decision to add Clifford-Lee to the ticket was criticised by party insiders as tokenism and gratuitous.
 Darragh Butler, a long-time local Fianna Fáil councillor, stating "due to gender quotas we are being overlooked in favour of a candidate who has no track record, no history and up to now, no visibility in the constituency."

 In the lead up to the election Clifford-Lee claimed that members of her team were intimidated by supporters of her running mate Darragh O'Brien while they were canvassing in Portmarnock.
 O'Brien denied knowledge of this but said that tempers can get a little frayed so close to polling day.

-She was an unsuccessful candidate for the Dublin Fingal constituency polling 3,359 (5.6%) of first preferences and was eliminated on the ninth count, while her running mate Darragh O'Brien was elected on the first count, topping the poll.
+She was an unsuccessful candidate for Dublin Fingal polling 3,359 (5.6%) of first preferences and was eliminated on the ninth count, while her running mate Darragh O'Brien was elected on the first count, topping the poll.

-On her election to the Seanad, she was appointed as the Fianna Fáil Seanad Spokesperson for Justice, Children and Youth Affairs.
-In November 2018, she was appointed Deputy Leader of the Opposition in the Seanad.
+On her election to the Seanad, she was appointed as the Fianna Fáil Seanad spokesperson for Justice, Children and Youth Affairs.
+In November 2018, she was appointed deputy leader of the opposition in the Seanad.